Black Swans: these events that shake cryptos

 Three essential criteria define a Black Swan event:

-1. Unpredictability : These events escape the usual forecast models and are often considered impossible before their occurrence.
+1. Unpredictability : These events escape usual forecasting models and are often considered impossible before they occur.

-2. A disproportionate impact : when a black swan occurs, its repercussions are considerable, upsetting not only a sector, but sometimes the whole world economy.
+2. Outsized impact : When a Black Swan occurs, its repercussions are considerable, disrupting not only one sector, but sometimes the entire global economy.

-3. Biased retrospection : after the event, we tend to reinterpret the facts and to believe that we could have predicted it, which strengthens our false confidence in our forecasting capacities.
+3. Biased hindsight : After the event, we tend to reinterpret the facts and believe that we could have predicted it, which reinforces our false confidence in our predictive abilities.

 Where does the black swan theory come from?

-The theory of black swan has been formalized by Nassim Nicholas Taleb in his work The Black Swan: The Impact of the Highly improbable, published in 2007.
-Taleb, an expert in risk management and financial mathematics, criticizes the way in which financial economists and analysts underestimate rare events, however capable of causing stock markets and global.
-According to Taleb, classic economic models fail to anticipate improbable events that can have devastating consequences, such as financial crises.
-This theory applies in particular to stock markets, where unpredictable events can lead to a sudden fall in global scholarships.
+The Black Swan theory was formalized by Nassim Nicholas Taleb in his book *The Black Swan: The Impact of the Highly Improbable*, published in 2007.
+Taleb, an expert in risk management and financial mathematics, criticizes the way economists and financial analysts underestimate rare events that can cause stock market crashes and destabilize the global financial system.
+According to Taleb, classical economic models fail to anticipate improbable events that can have devastating consequences, such as financial crises.
+This theory is particularly relevant to stock markets, where unpredictable events can lead to a sudden collapse of global stock exchanges.

-The Black Swans highlight a cognitive bias called the retrospection bias.
-This bias pushes individuals, including traders and financial institutions, to rationalize after the fact of events that no one had seen, such as the Krach of 2008 or the liquidity crises observed on the markets.
-This mechanism creates a false impression of predictability.
-Consequently, even central banks, like the Fed and the ECB, are sometimes taken short by these events, which complicates their ability to adjust their monetary policy or their interest rates in times of crisis.
+The Black Swans highlight a cognitive bias known as hindsight bias.
+This bias leads individuals, including traders and financial institutions, to rationalize unforeseen events after the fact, such as the 2008 stock market crash or the liquidity crises observed in the markets.
+This mechanism creates a false sense of predictability.
+Consequently, even central banks, such as the Fed and the ECB, are sometimes caught off guard by these events, which complicates their ability to adjust monetary policy or interest rates during times of crisis.

-This distortion can be dangerous, especially in the financial markets, where it leads to neglecting uncantified risks.
+This distortion can be dangerous, particularly in financial markets, where it leads to neglecting unanticipated risks.

 The 2008 financial crisis

-One of the most notorious examples of Black Swan is the subprime crisis , which plunged the world into a global recession.
-Although some economists and analysts have warned the dangers of excessive debt and the overvaluation of securities , few had anticipated the massive collapse of stock markets and the bankruptcy of institutions like Lehman Brothers .
-The crisis has revealed the fragility of the financial system to unexpected shocks, impacting not only the United States , but also emerging countries and dependent economies of the dollar .
+One of the most notorious examples of a Black Swan event is the subprime mortgage crisis , which plunged the world into a global recession.
+While some economists and analysts had warned of the dangers of excessive debt and overvalued securities , few anticipated the massive collapse of stock markets and the bankruptcy of institutions like Lehman Brothers .
+The crisis revealed the fragility of the financial system in the face of unexpected shocks, impacting not only the United States , but also emerging markets dollar -dependent economies .

-The subprimes , these risky loans granted to borrowers with low solvency , fueled a real estate bubble which, once broke out, triggered a collapse of the stock markets and a global economic crisis.
-The explosion of mortgage debt has led to massive losses in the financial instruments backed by these loans.
-The crisis has forced central banks , including the Fed , to drastically lower their interest rates and to inject cash into the system to avoid a bankruptcy of certain financial institutions .
+Subprime mortgages , risky loans granted to borrowers with poor creditworthiness , fueled a housing bubble which, once it burst, triggered a stock market and a global economic crisis.
+The explosion of mortgage debt led to massive losses in the financial instruments backed by these loans.
+The crisis forced central banks , particularly the Fed , to drastically lower interest rates and inject liquidity into the system to prevent the collapse of some financial institutions .

-The Pandemic of COVID-19 is another example of Black Swan that has turned the world economies .
-Although health alerts have been issued by WHO and other institutions, no one had planned that the pandemic would cause such a massive interruption of trade and a global economic slowdown The scholarships have undergone strong drops, and central banks were forced to put in place exceptional measures to stabilize markets and avoid liquidity .
+The COVID-19 pandemic is another example of a Black Swan event that disrupted global economies .
+Although health warnings were issued by the WHO and other institutions, no one anticipated that the pandemic would cause such a massive disruption to trade and a slowdown .
+Stock markets suffered sharp declines, and central banks liquidity crises .

-The economic effects of the pandemic have spread quickly, with repercussions not only on deposits and the treasury of companies, but also on the debt of emerging countries .
-The response of central banks , such as the Fed or the ECB , consisted in lowering interest rates to revive growth and supporting companies in difficulty.
-At the same time, debt rates have exploded, which makes certain economists a future crash or a new financial crisis if these debts cannot be reimbursed.
+The economic effects of the pandemic spread rapidly, impacting not only deposits and corporate cash flow, but also emerging market debt .
+Central banks , such as the Fed and the ECB responded by lowering interest rates to stimulate growth and support struggling businesses.
+At the same time, debt levels have skyrocketed, leading some economists a future crash or a new financial crisis if these debts cannot be repaid.

-In summary, unpredictable events, such as Black Swans , recall that even monetary policies can come up against uncontrollable economic forces.
-Whether it is a health crisis or a stock market , these events question our understanding of the financial markets and the illusion of control that the central banks and the traders of Wall-Street .
+In summary, unpredictable events, such as the Black Swans , serve as a reminder that even the most rigorous monetary policies stock market , these events challenge our understanding of financial markets and the illusion of control that central banks and Wall Street traders may .

 A young and volatile market

-The cryptocurrency market, still young and in full evolution, is particularly exposed to Black Swans because of its volatility and its absence of strict regulation.
-The decentralized nature of cryptos, coupled with strong speculation, makes this market vulnerable to unpredictable external events, which can cause extreme price fluctuations.
+The cryptocurrency market, still young and rapidly evolving, is particularly vulnerable to Black Swan events due to its volatility and lack of strict regulation.
+The decentralized nature of cryptocurrencies, coupled with intense speculation, makes this market susceptible to unpredictable external events, which can trigger extreme price fluctuations.

-Why cryptocurrencies are particularly sensitive to black swans
+Why cryptocurrencies are particularly vulnerable to Black Swans

 Cryptocurrencies are already subject to high daily volatility.
-When unexpected events occur, such as sudden regulations or bankruptcies of major companies, the reactions of the Cryptos markets can be disproportionate.
-Panic movements are often amplified by speculators and by the rapid dissemination of information on social networks, further increasing instability.
+When unexpected events occur, such as sudden regulations or major corporate bankruptcies, crypto market reactions can be disproportionate.
+Panic movements are often amplified by speculators and the rapid spread of information on social media, further increasing instability.

 The collapse of FTX

-The most significant example recently is the FTX exchange platform .
-No one expected a platform of such a scale, formerly perceived as a solid leader in the crypto ecosystem, collapses due to a liquidity crisis.
-This event has created a real shock on the market, with massive losses for users and cascade effects on other platforms.
+The most striking recent example is the FTX exchange platform .
+No one expected a platform of such magnitude, once considered a solid leader in the crypto ecosystem, to collapse due to a liquidity crisis.
+This event created a real shock in the market, with massive losses for users and cascading effects on other platforms.

-Conclusion: the Black Swans, the unpredictable that changes everything
+Conclusion: The Black Swans, the unpredictable force that changes everything

-A Black Swan is a rare, unpredictable event, which has a major impact on complex systems such as the economy or the financial markets.
-The criteria that define these events - their rarity, their devastating impact and our tendency to rationalize them after the fact - must encourage us to review our risk management models.
-The cryptocurrency market, still young and in full construction, is particularly vulnerable to these external shocks.
-Faced with the unpredictable, it is crucial to remain flexible and aware of the uncertainties that surround us.
+A Black Swan event is a rare, unpredictable occurrence that has a major impact on complex systems such as the economy or financial markets.
+The criteria that define these events—their rarity, their devastating impact, and our tendency to rationalize them after the fact—should prompt us to re-evaluate our risk management models.
+The cryptocurrency market, still young and developing, is particularly vulnerable to these external shocks.
+Faced with the unpredictable, it is crucial to remain flexible and aware of the uncertainties surrounding us.

-A Black Swan is an extremely rare, unpredictable event with disproportionate consequences on the financial markets or the global economy.
+A Black Swan is an extremely rare, unpredictable event with disproportionate consequences for financial markets or the global economy.

-How to protect yourself from Black Swans events?
+How can you protect yourself against Black Swan events?

-It is difficult to protect yourself from a black swan because of its unpredictable character.
-However, diversifying your investments and having available liquidity can mitigate the effects of such a shock.
+It's difficult to protect yourself against a Black Swan due to its unpredictable nature.
+However, diversifying your investments and having readily available cash can mitigate the effects of such a shock.

-What role do the media play in the Black Swans?
+What role do the media play in Black Swans?

-Mass media can amplify the effects of Black Swans by disseminating information alarmist or exaggerated, which can generate disproportionate panic movements.
+Mass media can amplify the effects of Black Swans by disseminating information in an alarmist or exaggerated manner, which can generate disproportionate panic movements.

 Why are cryptocurrencies more vulnerable to Black Swans?

-The cryptocurrency market is still young, volatile and weakly regulated, which makes it more likely to react excessively to unforeseen events.
+The cryptocurrency market is still young, volatile and lightly regulated, making it more likely to overreact to unforeseen events.

-Will there be other black swans in cryptos in the future?
+Will there be more Black Swans in crypto in the future?

-It is likely that future black swans will affect the cryptocurrency market, given the youth and the volatile nature of this market.
-External events, unpredictable, will continue to cause shocks.
+It's likely that future Black Swans will affect the cryptocurrency market, given its youth and volatile nature.
+Unpredictable external events will continue to cause shocks.

-Certain links of this article are affiliated, which means that if you buy a product or register via these links, we will collect a commission from our partner.
-These commissions do not train any additional cost for you as a user and some even allow promotions.
+Some links in this article are affiliate links, which means that if you purchase a product or sign up through these links, we will receive a commission from our partner.
+These commissions do not incur any additional cost to you as a user, and some even allow you to take advantage of promotions.

 To go further, read our pages legal notices , privacy policy and general conditions of use .